auser/ava-network/packages/avakube/README.md

 ## AvaKube

-Generator of Kubernetes files using
+Generator of Kubernetes files using TypeScript